 How do we know that tightly controlled media and strict censorship sow the seeds of distrust?
 Just ask anyone who experienced life behind the Iron Curtain.
 The more the government limited the range of permissible opinions and smeared dissidents with accusations of fascism or treason, the more ordinary people distrusted official media outlets and sought means to clandestinely listen to foreign radio stations or smuggle in banned books.
 Many would pretend to go along with the system, but behind closed doors in the privacy of their own homes they’d voice dissent.
 However, in such environments it is easy to fall victim either to counterpropaganda from rival superpowers or to planted disinformation campaigns designed to entrap dissidents, e.g, setting up bogus anti-semitic groups recycling Nazi-era propaganda that would still resonate with some anti-Soviet dissidents in the 1950s and 60s.
 Stalinists would love all their opponents to behave just like stereotypical Nazi sympathisers to justify their coercive means of corrective political re-education.
 Likewise today’s globalists would much prefer all troublesome dissidents to be either rightwing extremists, an epithet often applied to social conservatives whose views would have been conventional wisdom until recently, or Islamic fundamentalists.

-Our instinctive hunches may very often be right, sometimes embarrassingly wrong.
+Our instinctive hunches may very often be right, but sometimes embarrassingly wrong.
 Would I stake my political reputation on the assertion that Boris Johnson knowingly lied about the Skripal poisoning incident ?
 I’d need good evidence to challenge such claims in the midst of Putin-bashing hysteria.
 It is just possible that the Russian secret services may have wanted to eliminate a former double agent, but it’s also highly likely that the British establishment is spreading disinformation again to pursue a hidden policy agenda.
 As most of us have limited time to corroborate primary news sources, a much better approach is to compare contentious claims that were made ten or twenty years ago with what turned out to be true.
 Often only snippets of the truth reach us through mainstream media and usually long after the original claims have served their purpose.
 Did Tony Blair lie about Iraq's weapons of mass destruction?
 Maybe, but a narrow focus on this one claim deflects our attention from a much larger game plan.
 It's possibly one of the few cases where the establishment has begrudgingly admitted its deceptive claims.
 However, if you dig deep enough, many of the one-sided claims made by the Rwandan killing fields, the Balkan civil war, Iraq, Libya and more recently the Syrian quagmire turn out to be either fabricated or twisted to suit the dominant narrative of the time.

 The Social Media Rabbit Hole